mozilla-spidermonkey/jsparagus/README.md

 `test.py` for a contrived example, and `testLeftHandSideExpression` for a realistic one.

 I learned that the shift-reduce operator precedence parser I wrote for SpiderMonkey is even less like a typical LR parser than I imagined.

+I was stunned to find that the LR parser, including the table generator, was *less* code than the predictive LL parser of stab 4.

+I learned that I will apparently hand-code the computation of transitive closures of sets under relations ten times before even considering writing a general algorithm.
+The patterns I have written over and over
+are: 1. `while not done:` visit every element already in the set, iterating to a fixed point, which is this ludicrous O(*n*<sup>2</sup>) in the number of pairs in the relation; 2. depth-first graph walking with cycle detection, which can overflow the stack.

+I learned one way to hack features into an LR parser generator (cf. how easy it is to hack stuff into a recursive descent parser).
+The trick I know is this: add more states.
+To add lookahead assertions, I just added a lookahead element to the state tuple.
+The trick then is to make sure you are normalizing states that are actually identical, to avoid combinatorial explosion—and eventually, I expect, table compression.

 There's a lot still to learn here.